uschpc/webportal-netlify-gatsby/src/user-guides/software/julia.md

 export PATH="~/julia-1.4.2/bin:$PATH"
 ```

 and then simply entering `julia`.
-You can add this export line to your `~/.bash_profile` to automatically set it every time you log in to Discovery.
+You can add this export line to your `~/.bash_profile` to automatically set it every time you log in to the cluster.

 ### Running Julia interactively